• Skip to primary navigation

 Play Schemas and Toddler Development Toys

 Has your child gone through a stage where all they wanted to do was one type of play?
 For example, they only wanted to play with trains or play pretend doctor or build forts.
 In many cases this urge to do one type of play related to a particular play schema.
-Play schema is just a fancy phrase to describe an urge a child has to participate in one activity repeatedly.
+Play schema is just a fancy phrase to describe the type of play a child is drawn to at a given stage or age.

 I had a feeling these existed based on watching my own kids but I didn’t really understand them until I read a wonderful article that explained all the different types.
-Understanding these schemas can be helpful in choosing the best toddler development toys for their stage.
+Understanding these schemas can be helpful in choosing the best toys for toddlers for their stage.
 Here’s a quick review of the different types of play schemas:

 • Orientation: the urge to reorient yourself in space.
 Kids might want to hang upside down, climb under a table, etc.